WISDEM/pyHAMS/README.md

 ## Install (from source)

-If you would like to build the project locally from source for easier access to the underlying methods and tests, do:
+If you would like to build the project locally from source for easier access to the underlying methods and tests, we still recommend using `conda` to satisfy dependencies.

     $ git clone https://github.com/WISDEM/pyHAMS.git
     $ cd pyHAMS
+    $ conda env create --name pyhams-env -f environment.yml
+    $ conda activate pyhams-env
+    $ conda install -y compilers                       # (Mac/Linux without other compilers)
+    $ conda install -y m2w64-toolchain libpython       # (Windows only)
     $ pip install .

-If developer/editable mode, do the same `git clone` step, but on install do:
+If developer/editable mode, replace the final step with:

     $ pip install --no-build-isolation -e .